allthingslinux/code-of-conduct/README.md

 * All rules apply when communicating via text channels.

+NOTE: In our commitment to maintaining a high quality server, we must emphasize the importance of thoughtful and substantial discourse within our community.
+Accordingly, content that is considered low-effort, including but not limited to messages that lack substantive value or do not encourage meaningful conversation, is prohibited.
+This includes the use of phrases and slang often known as "brainrot".

 ### 2.3.
 Voice Channels

 * All text rules apply when communicating via voice channels if applicable.